gegis/smart-downloader/README.md

 - `destinationFileName` - downloaded file name in destination dir, otherwise it will use original file name
 - `md5` - if md5 checksum specified, it will verify downloaded file md5 checksum against it
 - `extractDir` - if specified, it will extract downloaded archive to the specified dir
+- `headers` - (array) if specified, it will append headers to request
+- `wgetOptions` - (array) if specified, it will append all options related to wget command